 But what brands are made there?
 Let’s take a look.

-What is WMIC’s reputation?
+What is WMIC’s Reputation?

-In his 2016 “who makes who” video about guitar manufacturers, Phil McKnight described WMIC as “the biggie for quality”.
+In his 2016 “Who Makes Who” video about guitar manufacturers, Phil McKnight described WMIC as “the biggie for quality.”

 What’s nice about (WMIC) is they don’t make anything cheap.
 They don’t make any student-grade instruments.
-They make good stuff, and that’s how they keep that (quality going).
+They only make good stuff, and that’s how they keep that (quality going).
 That’s just how it goes.

 Quality Variations Across Brands